Alabama

 |

-Statute provides guidelines for determining the intent of the voter.
-The secretary of state’s publication Qualifying Voters on Election Day includes guidance on determining a voter’s intent beginning on page.
-75.
+Statute provides guidelines for determining the intent of the voter based on markings on the ballot.
+The secretary of state’s publication on qualifying voters on election day includes guidance on determining a voter’s intent beginning on page 75.

 |